When is Killing Eve back on TV? When will it air in the UK? Who is in the cast?

 When is Killing Eve season 2 on TV and what’s going to happen?

-US viewers have a confirmed broadcast for the second series – 7th April 2019 on BBC America and AMC at 8/7c – so the UK showing is likely to follow shortly afterwards.
+US viewers started watching the second series weekly from 7th April 2019 on BBC America and AMC at 8/7c – so the UK showing is likely to follow shortly afterwards.
+Because the BBC boxsets it, they have to wait for the US to air the series in full before they release all the episodes on BBC iPlayer.

 Filming has already taken place on the second series — with paparazzi pictures surfacing of Jodie Comer as Villanelle and Kim Bodnia, the actor who plays Villanelle’s former boss Konstantin.